-- 4.4.1 We expect you to perform your duties and use the Council's money and resources with honesty and be able to demonstrate that at all times.
+- 4.4.1 We expect you to perform your duties and use the Council's money and resources with honesty and be able to demonstrate this at all times.
 It is a criminal offence for you to give, receive or ask for any gift, reward or advantage for work done in your official capacity. - 4.4.2 As a Council employee, you are expected to meet the highest standards of conduct and integrity.
 These high standards must equally apply, and be seen to apply, in your conduct and relationships with the public.
 From the way you conduct yourself there should be no reason to suspect you are seeking opportunities for private gain.
 You must not undertake any private commitments or activities that may reasonably be considered to bring the Council into disrepute or impair your performance or detrimentally conflict with the Council's interests.

-- 4.4.3 Certain posts within the Council are legally designated as politically restricted.
-This means that as a postholder you would be debarred from any form of political activity as this would be seen to produce conflicts of interest.
+- 4.4.3 Certain posts within the Council are legally designated as politicallyrestricted.
+This means that as an employee you would be debarred from any form of political activity as this would be seen to produce conflicts of interest. interest.
 A list of these posts is published on the intranet together with relevant guidance.
 You should familiarise yourself with these.
-You should discuss any concerns you have with your Head of Service, the Deputy Chief Executive or the Monitoring Officer. - 4.4.4 The relationships that the Council has with its partners, contractors, consultants, community groups, suppliers and others, must be managed so that there can be no suspicion of corruption or dishonesty with public money.
-If you are a Head of Service, Deputy Chief Executive or Chief Executive the Council requires you to complete a declaration of related party transactions and this information could be disclosed in the annual Statement of Accounts. - 4.4.5 You must: - (a) not act corruptly and you must avoid any actions that could be interpreted in this way by others do not ask for or accept bribes or inducements of any sort
+You should discuss any concerns you have with your head of service, the Deputy Chief Executive or the Monitoring Officer. - 4.4.4 The relationships that the Council has with its partners, contractors, consultants, community groups, suppliers and others, must be managed so that there can be no suspicion of corruption or dishonesty with public money.
+The Council may require you to complete a declaration of related party transactions and this information could be disclosed in the annual Statement of Accounts.

+(a) not act corruptly and you must avoid any actions that could be interpreted in this way by others